 10. The Golden Gate

 The Golden Gate sits at the location of the original entrance to Kiev way back in 1027.
 It was subsequently damaged during the mongol invasion of the 13th century and after attempted reconstruction, the ruins were buried.
-The current gate was created using its original ruins, in what is thought to have been what it looked like when it was first constructed.
+The current gate was created using its original ruins, in what is believed to be its original design.

 Address: Volodymyrska St, 40А, Kyiv, Ukraine, 01034

 Just because of the sheer size of Kiev, its impossible to recommend a district that puts you in the center of everything (you will take more than one Uber while you're here).
 That being said Podil is one of the nicer areas to stay in.
 DREAM House hostel is a great option for backpackers as it has its own bar and cafe, while those looking for more luxury can try City Hotel Kiev (full disclosure I have not stayed here).